The #MindMonsters Project

 Nameless; a fear-of-being-unworthy monster.

 It’s been both inspiring and humbling to receive such personal pieces of artistic expression.
-I would love to gather as many as possible, so I can post a whole troop of mind monsters to social media, where they can share their important message.
+I would love to gather as many as possible, so I can post a whole troop of mind monsters to social media and the mindmonsters website, where they can share their important message.

 The #mindmonsters project creates a space for us all to share our experience of self-sabotage in a creative, abstract, fun and ultimately very touching way.

 I’m sharing the images on Instagram and other social media platforms to raise awareness about the prevalence and effect of stress, self-doubt and shame.